 The Company has included mineral resource and reserve estimates that have been made in accordance with CIM Standards.
 These mineral resource estimates are classified as "Measured Mineral Resources", "Indicated Mineral Resources" and "Inferred Mineral Resources".
 Investors are cautioned not to assume that any part or all of those mineral deposits classified as "Measured Mineral Resources" or "Indicated Mineral Resources" will ever be converted into ore reserves.
 Further, "Inferred Mineral Resources" have a great amount of uncertainty as to their existence and economic feasibility.
-It cannot be assumed that all or any part of an Inferred Mineral Resource will ever be upgraded to a higher category.
-Under Canadian rules, estimates of Inferred Mineral Resources may not form the basis of feasibility or prefeasibility studies, except in rare cases.
-Investors are cautioned not to assume that part or all of an Indicated Mineral Resource or Inferred Mineral Resource exists, or is economically or legally mineable.
+It cannot be assumed that all or any part of an Inferred Mineral Resources may not form the basis of feasibility or prefeasibility studies, except in rare cases.
+Investors are cautioned not to assume that part or all of an Indicated Mineral Resource exists, or is economically or legally mineable.